PramodKumarYadav/restpro/docs/README-GIT-CRYPT.md

 5. Check before committing.
    `git-crypt status`
 6. Ignore the key `git-crypt-key-zero` from version control by adding it to the `.gitignore` file.
+> Ignore git crypt key (in a real production world scenario).
+> I am not ignoring it here since its an open source project and anyone who wants to clone the project would need this
+> key to work with.

+> Ideally, if you were working in a company, this key would be preserved in a password manager such
+> as 1password from where everyone could download this key and decrypt files.

 7. Push files to github
 8. Check if files are encrypted on github by clicking on any secrets file in Github and by verifying that text is not readable.